The Bitcoin Commons

 Bitcoin's innovation provides the enforcement tools that make decentralized governance work at scale without trusted parties.

-What This Provides: Tools for enforcing rules without trust; proof decentralized systems work at scale; model for implementing Hayek's principles digitally.
+What This Provides.
+Tools for enforcing rules without trust, proof decentralized systems work at scale, and a model for implementing Hayek's principles digitally.

 The Triple Synthesis